Writers Collective of Canada

 writing heals

-The AWA method can also help participants work through emotions, relieve stress, and discover hidden strengths.
-Many AWA facilitators work with community service agencies to provide powerful, non-clinical support for their members
+WCC workshops can also help participants deal with emotions, relieve stress, and discover hidden strengths.
+Many WCC facilitators work with community service agencies to provide powerful, non-clinical support for their members

 high impact results